Upper Falls loop walk

 Overview

 With stunning waterfall views, the 360m accessible Upper Falls loop walk is ideal for walking with children.
-It’s a great way to explore the rugged wilderness of Guy Fawkes River National Park in Ebor.
+It’s a great way to explore the rugged landscapes of Guy Fawkes River National Park in Ebor.

 Accessibility